 Part 1 (weighting-20%) Students will give a presentation on their chosen approach showing how they would implement the approach, drawing from key literature and knowledge of current practice to justify their choices.
-The external examiner will be invited to observe the process.
+The presentations will all be watched and graded by two members of staff, and the external examiner invited to observe the process.
 They will be given a mark out of 100 according to the grade related assessment criteria.

 There is compensation across these two assessment elements 20:80 and students are required to achieve a minimum of 40% in order to pass the course.
-The assessment criteria for the presentation and written paper are different ensuring that students are not receiving credit for the same work twice.
+The assessment criteria for the presentation and written paper will be different ensuring that students are not receiving credit for the same work twice.

 |No Exam Information

 On completion of this course, the student will be able to: